gabrieltigerstrom/QnA_bot/indexer/README.md

 # Indexer
-In order to build the indexer via docker one must first create a docker image:
+In order to build the indexer via docker one must first create a docker image.
-`docker build -t indexer .` where "indexer" is just a easy-to-read name for the image.
+This is done with the command `docker build -t indexer .` where "indexer" is just a easy-to-read name for the image.

-To run the indexer:
-`docker run indexer` given that the name of the image is indexer.
+To run the image, issue `docker run indexer` given that the name of the image is indexer.